lyz-code/blue-book/docs/drawing/drawing.md

     So use the wrist when drawing stiff but precise marks in areas of detail or texture.
-There are plenty of cases where the elbow will work fine, but using it will get yo u in the habit of taking [the path of least resistance](https://drawabox.com/lesson/1/3/leastresistance).
+There are plenty of cases where the elbow will work fine, but using it will get you in the habit of taking [the path of least resistance](https://drawabox.com/lesson/1/3/leastresistance).
 So try to use
     the shoulder.